 Mandelbrot (1982) not only pioneered the application of fractal geometry to nature, he also suggests that it may be useful in understanding the properties of human creations, such as art and architecture.
-Mandelbrot says of fractal geometry that "[i]t describes many of the irregular and fragmented patterns around us" (1982:1).
+Mandelbrot says of fractal geometry that "[i]t describes many of the irregular and fragmented patterns around us" (1982, p.
+1).
 In this way, buildings can be considered as "irregular and fragmented patterns", as most built forms or urban layouts produce repeated shapes at different scales.
 According to Bovill,

 [w]e experience architecture by observing the overall profile of a building from a distance; as we approach closer, the patterns of window and siding come into attention; as we approach even closer, the details of doors and window frames come into attention, down to what the door knob is like.
 The process then continues inside the building.
-The fractal characteristic of an architectural composition presents itself I this progression of interesting detail as one approaches, enters and uses a building (Bovill 1996:117).
+The fractal characteristic of an architectural composition presents itself I this progression of interesting detail as one approaches, enters and uses a building (Bovill, 1996, p.
+117).

-This description is reminiscent of Mandelbrot's claim that "in the context of architecture: A Mies van der Rohe building is a scalebound throwback to Euclid, while a high period Beaux Arts building is rich in fractal aspects" (1982: 23-24).
-Just as Mandelbrot has used mathematical methods to calculate the fractal dimension of coastlines and compare them, so could architecture be analysed and compared for visual complexity.
-This idea was developed in detail by Bovill in his 1996 publication, Fractal Geometry in Architecture and Design.
+This description is reminiscent of Mandelbrot's claim that "in the context of architecture: A Mies van der Rohe building is a scalebound throwback to Euclid, while a high period Beaux Arts building is rich in fractal aspects" (1982, p.
+23-24).
+Just as Mandelbrot has used mathematical methods to calculate the fractal dimension of coastlines and compare them, so could architecture be analysed and compared for visual complexity (Bovill, 1996).